digicert/digicert-container-signing-action/README.md

 ## Workflow

-Review the following high-level workflow, where this action:
+Review the following high-level workflow where this action:

 1. Pulls the DigiCert® container signer tool.
 2. Detects the PKCS#11 module path automatically.